Soak your seeds in a cup for at least 6 hours, I prefer overnight. Make sure the seeds are completely submerged in water.

 Spread moistened seeds over the top of the soil so that they touch but do not overlap each other.

 Lightly spray the entire surface with the Kelp fertilizer (you do not have to, but it helps greatly with growth).
-It is included in our kit.
+It is included in our Indoor Garden Kit.

 Press the soaked newspaper into the tray, covering the seeds.
 Make sure it is in contact with the seed.